-1.1 QoS Models
+2.1 QoS Models

 QoS models are the declarative component of QoS architectures, consisting of service classes and their traffic specifications and performance parameters.
-The most salient differences between the QoS models, i.e., the ATM TM 4.0 [ATM Forum 1996] and the IntServ specifications ([Shenker et al. 1997], [Wroczlawski 1997]), are:
+The most salient differences between the QoS models, i.e. the ATM TM 4.0 [1] and the IntServ specifications ([18], [19]), are:

-- packet-based vs. cell-based traffic parameters and performance specifications, - the handling of excess traffic (policing): degradation to best-effort vs. tagging or dropping,

-• and of course different service classes and corresponding traffic and service parameters.
+- packet-based vs. cell-based traffic parameters and performance specifications, - the handling of excess traffic (policing): degradation to best-effort vs. tagging or dropping, - and, of course, different service classes and corresponding traffic and service parameters.

 These differences have to be overcome when mapping IntServ onto ATM without losing the semantics of the IntServ specifications.
-The IETF has proposed some guidelines for the mapping of the QoS models in [Garrett and Borden 1998], but these have been shown to be arguable in [Francis-Cobley and Davies 1998].
+The IETF has proposed some guidelines for the mapping of the QoS models in [10], but these have been shown to be arguable in [9].

-1.2 QoS Procedures
+2.2 QoS Procedures

 While it is not easy to map the QoS models of the Internet and ATM, it is even more difficult to map their QoS procedures onto each other.
 This is due to the fact that they are built upon very different paradigms.
-While the signalling protocols of ATM are still based on the call paradigm used for telephony, the IETF viewed the support of a flexible and possibly large-scale multicast facility as a fundamental requirement [Braden et al. 1994].
-The most prominent differences between RSVP and ITU-T's Q.2931 [ITU94 1994], on which all ATM signalling protocols are based, are:
+While the signalling protocols of ATM are still based on the call paradigm used for telephony, the IETF viewed the support of a flexible and possibly large-scale multicast facility as a fundamental requirement [5].
+The most prominent differences between RSVP and ITU-T's Q.2931 [12], on which all ATM signalling protocols are based, are: